Kyle Tucker Player Props: Astros vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.18 team ERA ranks 14th across all MLB pitching staffs.
+- The Brewers' 4.09 team ERA ranks 14th across all league pitching staffs.

-- Brewers pitchers combine to allow the fourth-most home runs in baseball (66 total, 1.4 per game).
+- The Brewers rank 25th in baseball in home runs given up (66 total, 1.4 per game).

-- The Brewers are sending Rea (0-3) out for his seventh start of the season.
-He is 0-3 with a 5.52 ERA and 25 strikeouts through 31 2/3 innings pitched.
+- Houser (0-0) takes the mound for the Brewers in his fourth start of the season.
+He's put together a 3.07 ERA in 14 2/3 innings pitched, with 11 strikeouts.

-- The right-hander's most recent time out was on Sunday, May 14 against the Kansas City Royals, when he went 3 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his last time out on Friday, the right-hander tossed six scoreless innings against the Tampa Bay Rays while surrendering four hits.

-- In seven games this season, the 32-year-old has put up a 5.52 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .239 to opposing hitters.
+- In three games this season, the 30-year-old has amassed an ERA of 3.07, with 6.7 strikeouts per nine innings.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.